 THE NORTH’S BEST KEPT SECRET

-When you start your safari tour in Tarangire National Park, it will be the plethora of baobab trees that first captures your eye.
+Tarangire Safari Tours – When your start your safari tour in Tarangire National Park, it will be the plethora of baobab trees that first captures your eye.
 Tarangire National Park is located 120 km west of Arusha.
 It is an expanse of gently rolling hills with savannah plains, rivers like railways lines cut deep into the red earth and wild animals in every patch of the park.
 The magical baobab trees seem to dwarf the game that feeds beneath them.
-All year long, huge herds of elephants roam the park, on those plains or near watering holes.
+All year long huge herds of elephants roam the park, on those plains or near water holes.

-Being quite close to Arusha, it is normally the first park for safari tours to stop – but most make it a day trip and cars most often carry on to Manyara and Ngorongoro for the evenings’ end.
+Being quite close to Arusha it is normally the first park for safari tours to stop – but almost make it a day trip and cars most often carry on to Manyara and Ngorongoro for the evenings’ end.
 This makes Tarangire National Park a gem of park.
-When your safari car goes deeper into the national park, you will hardly see another car or visitor.
+When your safari car goes deeper into the national park, you will hardly see a car or visitor.

 While covering a relatively small area, Tarangire has a number of different eco-zones.
-Each one is a must visit on a Tanzania Safari Holiday: marshland, wetlands, riverine woodlands, savannah and medium altitude hills make up the fabric of the Tarangire National Park.
+Each one is a must visit on a Tanzania Safari Holiday: marshland, wetlands, riverine woodlands, savannah and medium altitude hills make up the Tarangire National Park.

 Tarangire is home to at least 400 species of bird life, from the tiny black sunbird to the mighty fish eagle.
 Secretary birds, chats, vultures, rollers, hoopoes, hornbills, francolins, shrikes, swallows, starlings and guinea-fowl are just some of the bird families that you will see in the park.
 With its relatively small size, Tarangire is an excellent bird safari location.
-We use a specific safari company, specialised in avifauna, for our Tarangire Birding Tours.
+We use a specific bird specialty safari company for our Tarangire Birding Tours.
 Simply contact us to arrange this.

 Tarangire National Park is blessed with some excellent accommodation options, both within and just outside the National Park.
 We can place you in any location which suits your budget and level of comfort.